vleg1991/hamster2pdf/README.md

 # hamster2pdf.py

-Reads the activities, contexts, tags and descriptions from the [Hamster Time Tracker](https://github.com/projecthamster/hamster) database and outputs them sorted by date to MarkDown and PDF files.
+Reads the activities, contexts, tags and descriptions from the [Hamster Time Tracker](https://github.com/projecthamster/hamster) database and outputs them sorted by date to HTML and PDF files.
 Does not output task start and end times or durations.

 Look at the sample output below.